The Sea of Tiberias, (Galilee) is where Jesus Walked on Water, Calmed the Stormy Sea, and Fed the Five Thousand on its shores.

 Verse 1-2: "After this Jesus revealed himself again to the disciples by the Sea of Tiberias, and he revealed himself in this way."

-professional fishermen, at least some of them were, so it must have been very discouraging for them to fish all night and not caught anything.
+professional fishermen, at least some of them were, so it must have been

 Verse 4: "Just as day was breaking, Jesus stood on the shore; yet the disciples did not know that it was Jesus."

-It was not yet full daylight, and the disciples being about a hundred yards offshore did not recognize Jesus.
+Though Jesus was triumphantly standing on the shore, it was not yet full daylight, and the disciples did not recognize Him.